 3.54.
-Approximately 60% (i.e. 39) of the definitive AD duties in force at November 2016 were imposed on steel products or steel manufacturing materials, machinery and equipment.
+Approximately 60% (i.e. 39) of the definitive AD duties in force at November 2016 were imposed on iron and steel products (mainly steel products or steel manufacturing materials), and machinery and equipment.
 This is primarily due to the large number of definitive measures imposed on steel and steel products imported from China (16), as well as the Russian Federation (4), Ukraine (4), United States (2), India (2) and Spain (2).
 Other imports subject to AD measures in November 2016 included in particular food, chemicals, plastics, paper, household products and textiles from Brazil, China, and the United States.
-As may be seen in Chart 3.3, in recent years the number of areas subject to investigations has diminished, while the percentage accounted for by the iron and steel industry has increased substantially, from an average of 43% over the last 20 years to 68% in the period under review (Chart 3.3).
+As may be seen in Chart 3.3, in recent years the number of areas subject to investigations has diminished, while the percentage accounted for by the base metals sector has increased substantially (Chart 3.3).